hijacksecurity/HijackSecurityBlog/about.md

 - Software development insights
 - Security automation and tooling

+For more information about my work and services, visit [Hijack Security](https://www.hijacksecurity.org/).

 Stay tuned for in-depth articles, tutorials, and insights from the world of technology security.